open-metadata/OpenMetadata/docs/install/enable-security/google-sso/google-config.md

 ## Update conf/openmetadata-security.yaml

-Once the c`lient id` and `client secret` are generated, add `client id` as the value of the `clientId` field in the openmetadata-security.yaml file.
+Once the `client id` and `client secret` are generated, add `client id` as the value of the `clientId` field in the openmetadata-security.yaml file.
 See the snippet below for an example of where to place the `client id` value.

 ```
 authenticationConfiguration: